ricwein/PushNotifications/README.md

 $errors = $result->getFailed();
 ```

-Errors are handled as Exeptions, so it's possible to just throw them.
+Errors are handled as Exceptions, so it's possible to just throw them.
 To simply just throw the first error if one occurred, call:

 ```php
 $push->send($message, [...])->throwOnFirstException();
 ```

 ***Be aware***: Sometimes other failures than usage-errors occur.
-APNS and FCM can respond with explicit reasons, which will be handled as `ResponseReasonException`.
-It's a good idea to not just throw them (away), but handle them other ways.
+APNS and FCM can respond with explicit reasons, which will be handled as `ResponseReasonException`. **It's a good idea to not just throw them (away)**, but handle them other ways.
 E.g. you might want to delete or update device-tokens which were marked as invalid.

 ```php
 use \ricwein\PushNotification\Exceptions\ResponseReasonException;